arthur-garnier/knds_orbits_and_shadows-python/README.md

 The other two functions are made to create several gifs out of a single set of data, allowing to call the heavy function shadow only once.
-More precisely, the function DatFile4gif is called as DatFile4gif(Resol,Shifts,Lambda,Mass,Kerr,Newman,Angle), with each variable having the same meaning as above.
+More precisely, the function DatFile4gif is called as DatFile4gif(Resol,Lambda,Mass,Kerr,Newman,Angle), with each variable having the same meaning as above.
 The program creates the new folder 'dat_files' (if it doesn't exist already) and puts there a .dat file, named file_Resol_Lambda_Mass_Kerr_Newman_Angle.dat.
 This file contains all the variables needed to create any gif that could be made using a command of the form make_gif(-,-,-,Resol,-,-,-,Lambda,Mass,Kerr,Newman,Angle).
 Basically, the program stores the hypermatrix obtained with the function shadow4gif, applied to a specific hypermatrix Image_matrix of the appropriate size, encoded as a permutation of its pixels.
 The same permutation can then be applied to any other image of the same size, without having to call shadow again.
 The other function make_gif_with_DatFile has the same synthax and output as make_gif.
 But instead of calling the program shadow, this function looks for a .dat file with appropriate parameters inside the folder 'dat_files' to render the images.
 If no such file is found, an error is returned and the user should first use the function DatFile4gif to create it.

+Although all the functions are coded to have inputs expressed in SI units, it is possible for the user to change this by resetting the values of the fundamental constants used (the gravitational constant, the velocity of light, the electric permittivity of vacuum and the Stefan-Boltzmann constant, respectively denoted in the code by 'GSI', 'cSI', 'e0' and 'sb') in the very first line of the functions orbit, shadow and shadow4gif.